Professor Emeritus (Applied Linguistics & Discourse Studies)

-Fox, J., Haggerty, J. & Artemeva, N. (forthcoming).
+Fox, J., Haggerty, J., & Artemeva, N. (2016).
 Mitigating risk: The impact of a diagnostic assessment procedure on the first-year experience in engineering.
-In J. Read (Ed.), Post-admission language assessment of university students.
+In J. Read (Ed.), Post-admission language assessment of university students (pp. 43-65).
 Cham, CH: Springer International.

 - Articles in Refereed Journals

 Garcia, A. & Fox, J. (2020).
 Contexts and constructs: Implications for the testing of listening in pilots’ radiotelephony communication with air traffic controllers.
 The Especialist, special issue on aeronautical communication/Aviation English, 41(4). doi.org/10.23925/2318-7115.2020v41i4a4

 Abdulhamid, N., & Fox, J. (2020).
 Portfolio Based Language Assessment (PBLA) in Language Instruction for Newcomers to Canada (LINC) Programs: Taking stock of teachers’ experience.
 Canadian Journal of Applied Linguistics, 23(2), 168–192. doi.org/10.37213/cjal.2020.31121